Board Certified Vascular Surgeons located in Watkinsville, GA

 You may expect to “feel the burn” after a heavy workout, but leg burning can also be a symptom of an underlying circulation problem.
-If you have ongoing leg burning, the board-certified vascular surgeons at University Vascular in Watkinsville and Gainesville, Georgia, can provide answers.
+If you have ongoing leg burning, the board-certified vascular surgeons at University Vascular in Watkinsville, Georgia, can provide answers.
 They use advanced tools and techniques to find the root cause of your leg burning and provide care to alleviate symptoms.
 Call the office closest to your or book an appointment online today.

 Leg burning is a sensation that may have an obvious explanation or be a sign of an underlying health condition.

 That burning sensation you feel in your legs after an intense workout develops because of a buildup of lactic acid.
 This type of leg burning goes away once you stop exercising.